Midcentury Bathroom Makeover

-Converting an antique credenza into a vessel-sink vanity drove the design of this master bathroom.
+Converting an antique credenza into a vessel-sink vanity drove the design of this suite bathroom.

-Photos Tarver Siebert, courtesy of MT Studio Architecture
+Photos by Tarver Siebert, courtesy of MT Studio Architecture

 From Fine Homebuilding #295